Test Framework

 26}

-A test case project may consist of multiple sub-tests or smaller tests that either can be testing functionality or APIs.
-Functions implementing a test should follow the guidelines below:
+A test application may consist of multiple test suites that either can be testing functionality or APIs.
+Functions implementing a test case should follow the guidelines below:

-• Test cases function names should be prefix with test_
+• Test cases function names should be prefixed with test_

 • Test cases should be documented using doxygen

-• Test function names should be unique within the section or component being tested
+• Test case function names should be unique within the section or component being tested

 For example: